 Why?
 Because I’m a complete and total sucker for The Creeping Terror.
 I love this stupid terrible movie beyond what is probably considered acceptable limits of, erm, acceptability…?
 That kind of fell apart, but suffice it to say, I’m quite fond of the flick.
 It’s one of the worst movies ever made, and it’s gloriously entertaining because of that.

-I first saw (and taped!) the film in 1998 on WAOH TV-29, years before I saw the MST3K version, and it was the recording of that broadcast that I was most familiar with for years (rarity of rarities: unlike most of the crap I taped, I actually wound up watching it!).
+I first saw (and taped!) the film in 1998 on WAOH TV-29, years before I saw the MST3K version, and it was the recording of that broadcast that I was most familiar with for years (rarity of rarities: Unlike most of the stuff I taped, I actually wound up watching it!).
 My reasons for taping it were two-fold: 1) at that time, any old horror/sci-fi flicks were fair-game for my vicious recordin’ tactics (that is, I’d tape anything and everything possible that fit my preferred criteria), and more importantly, 2) thanks to my beloved Mystery Science Theater 3000 Amazing Colossal Episode Guide, I knew the movie had been featured on the show, and even though it would be a few years before I became familiar with the actual episode, the mere fact that the movie was on the show was enough to make me want it.

 It wasn’t until almost 2 years ago, when I came across this thread at the Classic Horror Film Board, that my interest in the film rose to peaks I never thought it would.
 The thread started way back in 2006, and it’s still going!
 There’s so much interesting backstory regarding The Creeping Terror that the movie itself is almost (but not quite) overshadowed by it all.
 And since I stumbled across the thread after it was already well, well underway, it was simply amazing to watch as more and more info about the film was progressively revealed.
 The contributors to that thread are some of the most knowledgeable and downright cool people I’ve come across online, and the sheer amount of information I’ve learned from not only that thread but from that forum in general is something I’m certainly grateful for.
 If you don’t know how The Creeping Terror came to be (and I sure didn’t), you owe it to yourself to check the thread out.
 It’s an absolutely fascinating read.